yeoldegrove/osism.github.io/docs/guides/deploy-guide/provisioning.md

 ---
 sidebar_label: Provisioning
-sidebar_position: 30
+sidebar_position: 10
 ---

-# Provisioning of management and control plane nodes
+# Provisioning of bare-metal nodes

 For the initial deployment of the management plane and the control plane of OSISM, the nodes must be pre-provisioned with Ubuntu 22.04.
 Currently, only Ubuntu 22.04 is supported